 Actually assembling the lower reminded me of my first time with a woman, complete with confused fumbling about even though I knew what to do and where everything was supposed to go.
 It certainly didn’t help that certain parts weren’t quite in spec and didn’t fit perfectly with one another.
 The holes for the takedown pins in the lower were slightly too far apart, the selector detent from Colt was slightly oversized, and the buffer tube was difficult to thread into the lower.
 But eventually I succeeded and was able to sleep with my waifu.
 The final step was taking her to the range for zeroing my optic for 200m.
 Then, I dumped close to 500 rounds in under an hour.
 This break-in also helped loosen tight parts like the BCG and takedown pins, though Soppu needed to cool off before I put her back in the rifle case.

-Of course, as is often the case in the world of weapons, something newer and better comes along.
+Of course, as is often the case in the world of weapons, something newer and better came along.
 Aero Precision unveiled their M4 and M16A4 clone lowers, I discovered the Magpul MIAD grip has a similar front nub to the A2 (A2 grips don’t fill my hands that well), and, most importantly, Girls Frontline announced an in-game Mod 3 form for SOPMOD II which featured some new components for her rifle.
 I pre-ordered the Aero M4 lower, a Geissele trigger, JE Machine’s Triple Loop Sling Adapter, Magpul’s MIAD, and dug around in my parts bin for an old FDE AFG I’ve had since 2012.
-This time, assembling the lower went much more smoothly save for the Geissele hammer launching across my room a few times and now Soppu waits for another trip to the range.
+This time, assembling the lower went much smoother, save for the Geissele hammer launching across my room a few times, and now Soppu waits for another trip to the range.

 While I’ve achieved my goal where my raifu has stepped out of the game into reality, there are still some final touches that are needed.
 Going for her Mod 3 form eliminated my need for a WML-200 but it also means I need to color fill the selector markings on my lower.
-There’s also the issue of my optic being the wrong FDE instead of Black but that should be addressed by a different battery compartment and optic hood.
+There’s also the issue of my optic being the wrong color, FDE instead of Black, but that should be addressed by a different battery compartment and optic hood.
 Soppu is a sweet-shooting rifle and I’m glad I took the time to build her.
 If you’re thinking of adding a similar build to your collection either for the game or as an actual Block II rifle, I would recommend it.
 Just be prepared to spend to get some of the needed parts.
-I also recommend waiting for parts to go on sale or to have a discount code like I did.
+I also recommend waiting for parts to go on sale or until you have a discount code, like I did.

 For those of you not familiar with Girls Frontline, I highly recommend you check the Kommando Blog article “First Look: Girls’ Frontline” by Amy F. If you aren’t familiar with the SOPMOD kit, there is a wealth of information online about it that I plan to consolidate in a future article.